Rubber15/LLL/README.md

 To achieve this outcome I am going to use the App Service from Azure.
 This fabricates a .yml file to initiate Github Actions.
 Every time I push to the main branch or merge with it, it will run tests and check if there are any errors.
 If all the conditions are met, it will go through all the steps needed to build and publish my project to an azure web service.
 I chose Azure here because it seems like a service that can be very useful for all sorts of thing.
 It however has a very steep learning curve.
 In this semester I have time and space to try some of its features out and start getting slightly proficient with Azure, hence my choice.

 ## LO 5: How are the cultural differences addressed and taken into account in the group prject?
+This outcome is easy to show.
+I will be working with finnish people in this project.
+There are many differences relating to team hirarchy and communication.

-- LO 6: Which non functional requirements can be assigned to the LLL?
+## LO 6: Which non functional requirements can be assigned to the LLL?
+From user stories, requirements can be defined.
+Some examples that i think can be useful for my application are those realting to scalibility.
+A lot of data needs to be able to get sent to a huge amount of users.
+Availability is also important.
+Games should not be postponed because the site is down.

-- LO 7: What is the buisiness process for the group project?
+## LO 7: What is the buisiness process for the group project?

-- Lo 8: Why is professional communication so different from communication between friends(research)?
+## LO 8: Why is professional communication so different from communication between friends(research)?